sparkfun/eng_application/Documentation/greenTea.md

 3. **Pour the water and steep**

-    Once your water is about the right temperature, pour the water into the cup with the tea leaves.
-Then, try to patient as it brews!
+    Once the water is about the right temperature, pour the water into the cup with the tea leaves.
+Then try to be patient as it brews!
 This takes two minutes.
 If you're feeling scientific, break out the timer -- but approximation will suffice.

    	![Pour Water](./step3s.png "This only takes a minute")